 The rationale of the touring car championship has always been to provide a competition arena for current production cars.
 Ever since the championship was first established, therefore, the rules have been constantly reviewed and changed when needed to follow production trends.

 It’s true that the first British Saloon Car Championship was run in 1958.
 However, the very first race counting towards that year’s points table was actually staged at Brands Hatch on Boxing Day 1957.
 It was won by Tommy Sopwith driving an Equipe Endeavour 3.4-litre Jaguar.

 Back in 1958, virtually any ‘performance saloon’ came under consideration for Britain’s only series.
 Naturally, certain models found favour with competitors for ease of tuning, handling and reliability.
 In the early days, tuning was a little basic and meant, in most cases, raising the compression ratio by shaving the cylinder head.
 Many of these ‘normal racing saloons’ were in every day use.
-Among the favoured performers were the Austin A35 and Ford Prefect in the smallest capacity field, the 1.5 Riley, Borgward Isabella, Volvo Amazon and MG Magnette and, in the larger capacity classes, the 3.4 Jaguar and Ford Zephyr.
-It was in a Zephyr in 1959 that Jeff Uren would win the 1959 title, for which the BRSCC fell into line with the FIA’s international Appendix J, Category C regulations.
+Among the favoured performers were the Austin A35 and Ford Prefect in the smallest capacity field, heading the likes of the 1.5 Riley, Borgward Isabella, Volvo Amazon and MG Magnette and, in the larger capacity classes, the 3.4 Jaguar and Ford Zephyr.
+It was in a Zephyr in 1959 that Jeff Uren would win the title.

 As the Jaguars faded, one of the first cars to popularise the British championship was the Mini.
 This advanced little car produced many crowd-pleasing, giant-killing acts against bigger-engined models and the 1961 and ’62 titles were landed by Mini drivers John Whitmore and John Love.
 In later seasons, John Rhodes would become one of the stars with a series of factory team Minis, winning four class titles.